Color in photography composition made easy with the color wheel

 You’ll see the value in this as we get into the details of color schemes in photography, also known as color harmonies.

-Download our color wheel for free, print it and keep it in your camera bag or save on your phone until the knowledge becomes second nature and you don’t need to refer to it any more.
+Download my color wheel for free, print it and keep it in your camera bag or save on your phone until the knowledge becomes second nature and you don’t need to refer to it any more.

 Subtractive and Additive color wheels

-Just so you know there are two color wheels, but they work the same way for color theory, even though the colors are slightly different.
+Just so you know, there are two color wheels, but they work the same way for color theory, even though the colors are slightly different.
 Color theory relies on where colors are placed on the color wheel.

 Subractive color wheel